 Chicken and Sausage gumbo is sometimes referred to as Cajun gumbo and is a brown roux based soup with chicken and sausage served over rice.
 Seafood or Creole gumbo includes tomatoes, seafood, and okra, and the rice is usually mixed into the soup.

-What is the Holy Trinity in Lousiana cooking?
+What is the Holy Trinity in Louisiana cooking?

 Louisiana’s version of mirepoix is simply one part onion, one part green bell pepper, and one part celery.